island-is/handbook/docs/api-design-guide/implementation/errors.md

  -  `message` should contain a text string describing what went wrong.

 ### XML-RPC fault codes
-[XML-RPC] protocol doesn't standardize fault codes(error codes) but the [XML-RPC Fault Code] specification should be followed when possible, but that is not required.
+XML-RPC protocol doesn't standardize fault codes(error codes) but the [XML-RPC Fault Code] specification should be followed when possible.

 [XML-RPC Fault Code] specification states the following: